 - Stimulating wound healing

-Natural pain relief for Nickey
+Natural pain relief for my patient

 Speak with your vet about natural pain relief for dogs

 As a holistic veterinarian, I am a huge advocate for finding ways to relieve your dog’s pain naturally.
-And as you can see from the list above, there are a lot of different options out there.
+And as you can see from the list above, there are a lot of different remedies out there.
 Most of the things we talked about are safe and effective when used properly.
 One or more of them could very well be the perfect solution for your dog’s pain.

 However, if you are searching for natural pain relief for dogs, don’t go at it alone.
 Instead, make an appointment with your dog’s vet.
 This allows you to find out why your dog is painful.
 From there you and your vet can figure out whether natural pain relief, natural and “non-natural” pain relief, or some other options is the best plan for your dog.